Blue-ringed Dancer

 Behavior

-These insects are highly territorial predators.
-Males will patrol a specific stretch of a stream or pond, aggressively chasing away other males to maintain their spot.
-They are also famous for their 'tandem' flight during mating, where the male uses the appendages at the end of his abdomen to clasp the female behind her head as they fly together toward vegetation to lay eggs.
+These insects are highly territorial and sun-loving.
+Males will stake out a 'perch' on a prominent stone or leaf, darting out to chase away rival males or to snatch small flying insects from the air.
+During the heat of the day, they are most active, often seen in 'tandem' pairs when mating, where the male uses the appendages at the end of his abdomen to clasp the female behind her head as they fly together toward egg-laying sites.

 photo_camera EverydayEarth exclusive